Helping merchants handle exception orders without leaving their primary order-processing workflow

 Value-led cues that turns information to actions

-Balanced clarity, scalability, and edge cases
+Designed for scale and edge cases

 Higher engineering and design system investment